luisDVA/unheadr/cran-comments.md

 ## Test environments
-- R-hub windows-x86_64-devel (r-devel,  env_vars=c(R_COMPILE_AND_INSTALL_PACKAGES = "always")
+- R-hub Windows Server 2022 (r-devel,64 bit)
 - R-hub fedora-clang-devel (r-devel)

-No ERRORs, WARNINGs, or NOTEs.
+No ERRORs or WARNINGs

 ## R CMD check results
 No ERRORs, WARNINGs, or NOTEs.

 ## No dependency issues

-* This minor patch fixes a hardcoded pattern in a gsub call that caused misleading outputs, and improves the wording in the respective documentation.
+* This minor patch addresses notes in the HTML documentation, checked with Tidy HTML